jacopofar/wikidump-tools/README.md

 This is a set of small tools I created to extract part of speech tags from an XML dump of en.wiktionary and run simple NLP tasks on this data.

+The operations are three:

+* Converting an XML dump of Wikipedia (usign wiki markup) in plain text
+* Extracting a POS dictionary for Italian from an en.wiktionary dump
+* Tagging a plain text file using the POS dictionary (no Machine Learning, just pure string matching)

 After downloading and expanding the XML dump of en.wiktionary, run generation.POSListGenerator on it (the command with no arguments will show an help).

 It will produce a TSV file listing the terms and a list of possible part of speech separated by commas.